stacks-network/docs/src/pages/data-storage/integrate-indexing.md

 #### Step 2: Add authentication to your application

-After your user logs in with Blockstack, you'll have some code to save the user's data in your applications `localStorage`.
+After your user logs in with Stacks Auth, you'll have some code to save the user's data in your applications `localStorage`.
 You'll want to use the same `UserSession` you configured with Radiks, which can be fetched from the `getConfig` method.

 ```jsx
 import { User, getConfig } from 'radiks';